 The chances of catching genital herpes depend primarily on the number of sexual partners and whether or not protection was used.
 Women seem to be more easily infected than heterosexual men.

-Herpes viruses can't be eliminated with today's medications.
+Currently, herpes viruses can't be eliminated with medications.
 The virus infects a person's cells and remains with that person throughout their lifetime.
 Most of the time, the virus lies dormant in the nerve roots, but it can reactivate and move up to the skin surface from time to time, causing new breakouts of sores.
 These active sores can spread the disease.
 Sometimes, reactivations of the virus do not cause blister formation but the person remains contagious nonetheless, even though there are no visible sores.
 Therefore, an infected person with no visible symptoms, such as blisters or sores, can still infect or transmit the infection to an uninfected sexual partner.
 This is called asymptomatic shedding and causes a larger percentage of new genital herpes infections.

 Symptoms and Complications